manifold-systems/manifold/manifold-deps-parent/manifold-parts/README.md

 # Interface encapsulation

-The `@internal` interface marks an interface in an implements clause or an interface method as internal to a composition graph.
-`@internal` is the `protected` modifier analog for the world of composition.
+`@internal` marks an interface in an implements clause or an interface method as internal to a composition graph. `@internal` is the `protected` modifier analog for the world of composition.
 It provides the same encapsulation benefits as `protected` but without the legacy "leakiness" of `package-private` access.

 ### Usage on interface types (`implements` clause)